inaka/Jayme/README.md

   - To allow the entity to be unequivocally identified via an `id` field.
 - `DictionaryInitializable`
   - To allow the entity to be initialized from a dictionary (parsed in).
-  - Used in `ServerBackend` by `find` methods.
+  - Used in `ServerRepository` by `find` methods.
 - `DictionaryRepresentable`
   - The other way around, to allow the entity to be represented with a dictionary (parsed out).
-  - Used in `ServerBackend` by `create`, `update` and `delete` methods.
+  - Used in `ServerRepository` by `create`, `update` and `delete` methods.

 ### The Inaka Standard

 Jayme comes with a default standard implementation, which is based on the conventions that we normally follow at [Inaka](http://inaka.net/).
-It involves `ServerBackend`, `ServerRepository` and `ServerPagedRepository`.
+It involves `NSURLSessionBackend`, `ServerRepository` and `ServerPagedRepository`.

 You can either leverage these defaults or implement your own repositories and backends by conforming directly to the base `Repository` and `Backend` protocols provided by Jayme's foundation, skipping any of the aforementioned classes.

 These default interfaces are briefly described below:

-#### ServerBackend
+#### NSURLSessionBackend

 - This class provides a backend that connects to a server using HTTP REST requests via `NSURLSession`.

-- By default, it connects to `localhost:8080`, but you can change the base URL path by passing in a custom `ServerBackendConfiguration` object to its initializer.
+- By default, it connects to `localhost:8080`, but you can change the base URL path by passing in a custom `NSURLSessionBackendConfiguration` object to its initializer.
-- You can also set custom HTTP headers to be used in the requests when initilizing your own `ServerBackendConfiguration` instance.
+- You can also set custom HTTP headers to be used in the requests when initilizing your own `NSURLSessionBackendConfiguration` instance.
-- You can also customize the `NSURLSession` and `HTTPResponseParser` objects that are asked upon `ServerBackend` initialization.
+- You can also customize the `NSURLSession` and `HTTPResponseParser` objects that are asked upon `NSURLSessionBackend` initialization.
 However, doing so is discouraged; these last two parameters have been purely added there for unit-testing purposes.
 - This layer returns a `Future` containing a result with either:
   - A tuple with an `NSData?` object, containing relevant data relative to the response, and a `PageInfo?` object containing pagination-related data (if there is any); or...
   - A `ServerBackendError` indicating which error was produced when performing the request.